Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: EVALUATION

 \section{EVALUATION}

-For the validation of our data and for easy comparison for future works we provide the results of a multitude of publicly available localization methods on our data.
-These include the two lidar-only odometry methods KISS-ICP~\citep{vizzo2023kiss} and MAD-ICP~\citep{ferrari2024mad}, the \ac{lio} approach RKO-LIO~\citep{malladi2025robust} as well as OSM-ICP~\citep{kurda2025reducing}.
-For all methods we used the default parameters configuration as a baseline, modifying only the maximum and minimum ranges to $\SI{160}{\meter}$ and $\SI{3}{\meter}$, respectively, and enabling scan deskewing as a preprocessing step.
+For the validation of our data and for easy comparison for future work, we provide the results of a multitude of publicly available localization methods on our data.
+These include the two lidar-only odometry methods KISS-ICP~\citep{vizzo2023kiss} and MAD-ICP~\citep{ferrari2024mad}, the \ac{lio} approach RKO-LIO~\citep{malladi2025robust} as well as the map-assisted lidar-odometry approach OSM-ICP~\citep{kurda2025reducing}.
+For all methods we used the default parameter configuration as a baseline, modifying only the maximum and minimum ranges to $\SI{160}{\meter}$ and $\SI{3}{\meter}$ respectively, and enabling scan deskewing as a preprocessing step.
 All experiments were conducted on a laptop equipped with an Intel Core i7-1370P CPU and 32 GB of RAM.
 All data was stored on an external SSD.
-Under the chosen parameter settings, none of the methods reached real-time performance on our machine.
-Among them, KISS-ICP achieved the highest throughput of $9.58$ FPS, followed by OSM-ICP and RKO-LIO with $7.70$ and $7.46$ FPS and lastly MAD-ICP with $5.79$ FPS.
+Under the chosen parameter settings, KISS-ICP achieved the highest throughput of $34.36$ FPS, followed by RKO-LIO and OSM-ICP with $17.37$ and $7.64$ FPS and lastly MAD-ICP with $6.44$ FPS.
 We measured the accuracy for all methods using three different metrics: the \ac{rpe} over sequences of the length of $\SI{100}{\meter}$ to evaluate the drifting behavior, the \ac{ape} for measuring the global consistency and lastly the frequently used KITTI metric~\citep{geiger2013vision} that, similarly to the \ac{rpe}, measures the drifting behavior of the system, but evaluates sequences of different lengths of up to $800$ meters.
 For the calculation of the \ac{rpe} and \ac{ape} we used the evo Python package\footnote{\url{https://github.com/MichaelGrupp/evo}}, and for the calculation of the KITTI metric we used the official KITTI development kit\footnote{\url{https://www.cvlibs.net/datasets/kitti/eval_odometry.php}}.
 Table~\ref{tab:results} shows the results for all methods and all individual sequences.